dadagov125/bloc_toolkit/README.md

 # Bloc Toolkit

 This package, `bloc_toolkit`, provides a complete set of tools for efficient and flexible state management in Flutter apps using the Bloc pattern.
-It is designed to simplify app development with Bloc, offering advanced features for loading, reloading, updating, and initializing data.
+It is designed to simplify app development with Bloc, offering advanced features for loading, reloading, updating, submitting, and initializing data.

 ## DataBloc